 When young adults leave home for college or work and are on their own for the first time, their risk for drug and alcohol abuse is very high.
 Consequently, young adult interventions are needed as well.

-Risk and Protective Factors Risk factors can increase a person’s chances for drug abuse, while protective factors can reduce the risk.
+Risk factors can increase a person’s chances for drug abuse, while protective factors can reduce the risk.
 Please note, however, that most individuals at risk for drug abuse do not start using drugs or become addicted.
 Also, a risk factor for one person may not be for another.

 Risk and protective factors can affect children at different stages of their lives.
 At each stage, risks occur that can be changed through prevention intervention.
 Early childhood risks, such as aggressive behavior, can be changed or prevented with family, school, and community interventions that focus on helping children develop appropriate, positive behaviors.
 If not addressed, negative behaviors can lead to more risks, such as academic failure and social difficulties, which put children at further risk for later drug abuse.
 (National Institute of Drug Abuse) For more information on risk and protective factors click here.